Kalebtes2031/Chatbot/README.md

 - Real-time chat with AI using Hugging Face LLM
 - Supports **Markdown** formatting and code blocks
+- Maintains conversation context by sending the full message history to the backend for context-aware replies
 - Professional UI with:
   - Typing indicator
   - Multi-line input